A Straightforward Guide to VAT for UK Businesses

 What Is VAT?

-- You charge VAT on your sales.
+- You charge VAT on your sales

-- You pay VAT on most business expenses.
+- You pay VAT on most business expenses

-- You report the difference via VAT returns.
+- You report the difference via VAT returns

-Do You Need to Register?
+Do You Need to Register for VAT?

-You're required to register for VAT if your taxable turnover exceeds £90,000 in any rolling 12-month period (2025/26 threshold).
+You must register if your taxable turnover exceeds £90,000 in any rolling 12-month period (2025/26 threshold).

-- You mostly deal with VAT-registered businesses.
+- You mostly work with VAT-registered businesses

-- You have significant VATable expenses.
+- You have significant VATable expenses

-- You want to appear more established.
+- You want to appear more established

 Charging & Paying VAT